 In recent years, the scheme has become more accessible.
 The minimum share requirement has been lowered from 25% to 10%, enabling more individuals to take advantage of this opportunity.
 Moreover, landlords now cover maintenance and repair costs during the first decade of ownership.

 To determine your eligibility for the Shared Ownership Scheme, we recommend consulting with our expert mortgage advisors in Cambridge.
 They will assess your affordability, financial situation, and personal circumstances to guide you in making an informed decision.
-If Shared Ownership is not the ideal route for you, we will provide alternative options, such as other Help to Buy schemes in Cambridge or traditional mortgages.
+If Shared Ownership is not the ideal route for you, we will provide alternative options.

 Our dedicated team will outline the costs associated with Shared Ownership and help you determine if it aligns with your specific needs and circumstances.
 Transparency and honesty are central to our service.